 President, Journal of the History of Ideas, Inc., 2005--2014

 Directeur d'études invité at the École des Hautes Études en Sciences Sociales, Paris, May 1997.

 University of Virginia Sesquicentennial Associateship, Spring Semester 1994, Spring Semester 2000, Spring Semester 2005, fall semester 2010..

 Research Fellow, Australian National University, 1977-79.

-In SPRING SEMESTER 2017 I teach HIEU 3812 MARX.
+In SPRING SEMESTER 2017 I taught HIEU 3812 MARX.
+I expect to teach it again either in Spring 2918 or Fall 2918.
 This is, along with HIEU 3802 ORIGINS OF CONTEMPORARY THOUGHT (on Darwin, Nietzsche, Freud, and early Heidegger), is one of the two centrally important lecture classes that I teach.
 If you've “got” Marx, plus the Nietzsche to Heidegger sequence, you can go on and tackle just about anything.